 - Citizens of these countries do not know where to go when they have legal problems.

-- All of these countries have extensive civil societies, but the issue is that they don’t necessarily work together.
+- All of the countries in the Western Balkans and Turkey have extensive civil societies, but the issue is that they don’t necessarily work together.

 - The role of the Bar associations and gaining their support is particularly important for the proper development of Triple A services.

 - The funding and sustainability of organizations is an issue.
-In civil society, funding comes and goes but need to be sustainable.
+In civil society, funding comes and goes but needs to be sustainable.

-- It is important to measure effectiveness and value for money: this is not something CSOs can be solely criticised for, it’s a common failing.
+- It is important to measure effectiveness and value for money: this is not something CSOs alone can be criticised for–it’s a common failing.
 A lot of money and time can be spent but it doesn’t necessarily get you very far.

-During the first day, we also heard from organizations working on the ground to support Triple A services: the Centre for Legal Aid and Regional Development (CLARD) in Kosovo, the Foundation of Local Democracy, and Vasa Prava, who are both from Bosnia and Herzegovina, all of whom had pilot projects in the first phase of Triple A.
+During the first day, we also heard from organizations working on the ground to support Triple A services: the Foundation of Local Democracy and Vasa Prava, who are both from Bosnia and Herzegovina; and the Centre for Legal Aid and Regional Development (CLARD) in Kosovo, all of whom had pilot projects in the first phase of Triple A.

-The conference continued on the morning of the 27th with presentations from the new pilot projects in Macedonia, Montenegro, and Albania, which are sub-grantees of the Triple A project.
-These organizations will be doing advocacy work for a variety of causes within their country, including disability rights, inclusion of Roma without identification, using legal tools to example citizens from costly court fees, and more.
+The conference continued the next morning with presentations from all six new pilot projects, which are sub-grantees of the Triple A project.
+These organizations will be doing advocacy work for a variety of causes within their country, including disability rights in Montenegro, the inclusion of Roma who lack identification cards in Macedonia, using legal tools to exempt Albanian citizens from costly court fees, and more.